 If you’re totally stumped by an interview question, the worst thing you can do is to try to bluff your way through it.
-If the question is an important one, the interviewer is going to be able to tell you’re bluffing, and that’s not good.
+If the question is an important one, the interviewer will be able to tell you’re bluffing, and that’s never going to reflect well on you.
 Instead, be up-front about it.
 You’ll come across as having more integrity, and good interviewers will appreciate seeing you handle the situation with grace.

 What to say depends on the type of question you were asked.
 If it’s a question about your knowledge of something, acknowledge that you don’t know and then talk about how you’d go about finding the answer:

 • “Hmmm, you know, I actually don’t know the answer to that!
 When I’ve encountered similar things in the past, I’ve done X and Y and that usually gets me pointed in the right direction.”

 On the other hand, if the question is more along the lines of “Tell me about a time when you had to do X” and you can’t think of a good example to share, just be honest about that.
 Then, ideally you’d either share an example of something related although not identical, or talk about how you think you’d approach the situation if it occurred.
 For example:

 • “It’s a good question.
 I’m having trouble thinking of a time when I’ve encountered that at work.
 But if it did come up, I’d approach it this way …”